xfoa/spud/docs/protocol.md

    * Server presents its self-signed Ed25519 certificate.
    * Client verifies the certificate against its stored TOFU fingerprint (or probes and stores it on first connect).
+3. If auth is required, the server sends `AuthChallenge` and waits for `AuthResponse`.
+It verifies the HMAC and sends `AuthResult`.
-3. Server sends `SessionInit` containing the session parameters.
+4. Server sends `SessionInit` containing the session parameters.
-4. Client validates `SessionInit.encrypt` against its local preference.
+5. Client validates `SessionInit.encrypt` against its local preference.
 If they differ, the client aborts the connection.
-5. Client binds a UDP socket and may begin sending event datagrams tagged with `conn_id`.
+6. Client binds a UDP socket and may begin sending event datagrams tagged with `conn_id`.
-6. Both sides enter a keepalive loop, exchanging `Keepalive` over TLS every 30 s and monitoring the stream for EOF.
+7. The client enters a keepalive loop, sending `Keepalive` over TLS every 30 s.
+The server monitors the stream for EOF and checks session idle time every 60 s; if a session is idle for more than `SESSION_TIMEOUT` (300 s) it is closed.
-7. When the TLS stream closes, the server removes the session from its table;
+8. When the TLS stream closes, the server removes the session from its table;
    subsequent UDP packets with that `conn_id` are dropped.
-8. The client surfaces a TLS EOF or read error as a `Disconnected` event in the UI.
+9. The client surfaces a TLS EOF or read error as a `Disconnected` event in the UI.

 ## UDP input plane